stfc/PSyclone/doc/user_guide/examples.rst

   > python find_kernel.py

-Example 13 : Kernel transformation
+Example 13 : Kernel Transformation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Demonstrates how an LFRic kernel can be transformed.
 The example